Undiscovered Japan Tohoku 14 Days

 Take a day trip to Yamadera temple complex where a magnificent valley view awaits you.
 On the way back to Sendai, stop by the Nikka Whisky Distillery.
 Learn about the process of distilling whisky and taste this famous and delicious Japanese whisky.

 Visit the exquisitely beautiful Geibikei Gorge.
 Take a calming tour along the river on a flat-bottomed, non-motorised vessel.
 You’ll be enchanted by the stunning seasonal vista and amazed by the impressive rock formations.

 Board a train and stop by Hiraizumi, which contains over 3,000 national treasures, historical sites and cultural attractions.
 Visit Chusonji Temple, famous for its Konjiki-do Hall, and Motsuji Temple, best known for its ‘Pure Land Garden’.
 Then move on to Morioka.

 Accommodation: Morioka – 2 nights

-Day 7: Morioka – Kakunodate & Lake Tazawako – Morioka
+Day 7: Morioka – Kakunodate or Lake Tazawako – Morioka

 Take an expedition to Kakunodate, a former castle town containing rows of samurai residences.
 Stroll around this charming historical town at your own pace.
 Visit the serene, mysterious sapphire blue Lake Tazawako, Japan’s deepest lake.
 Its wonderful nature captivates you whichever season you visit.